Parish Churches

 Former Church

 When describing the Catholic Church (Chapel) of Carrigtwohill, Samuel Lewis has got it wrong once again.
-The Church was
+The

-‘Churchyard’ presumably refers to the Protestant Church.
+with the ‘Churchyard’ presumably referring to the Protestant Church.

 ".... the chapel is situated on the site of an old abbey near the churchyard, and near it is a parochial house for